 It is important for teachers to realize that First Nations and Métis students, like all students, come to mathematics classes with a wealth of mathematical understandings.
 Within these mathematics classes, some First Nations and Métis students may develop a negative sense of their ability in mathematics and, in turn, do poorly on mathematics assessments.
-Such students may become alienated from mathematics because it is not taught to their schema, cultural and environmental context, or real life experiences.
+Such students may become alienated from mathematics because it is not taught in relation to their schema, cultural and environmental context, or real life experiences.
 A first step in actualization of mathematics from First Nations and Métis perspectives is to empower teachers to understand that mathematics is not acultural.
-As a result, teachers realize that the traditional ways of teaching the mathematics are also culturally-biased.
-These understandings will support the teacher in developing First Nations and Métis students' personal mathematical understandings and mathematical self-confidence and ability through a more holistic and constructivist approach to learning.
+As a result, teachers realize that the traditional Western European ways of teaching the mathematics are also culturally-biased.
+These understandings will support the teacher in developing First Nations and Métis students' personal mathematical understandings and mathematical self-confidence and ability through a more holistic and constructivist approach to teaching.
 Teachers need to pay close attention to the factors that impact the success of First Nations and Métis students in mathematics: cultural contexts and pedagogy.

 It is important for teachers to recognize the influence of cultural contexts on mathematical learning.
-Educators need to be sensitive to the cultures of others, as well as to how their own cultural background influences their current perspective and practice.
+Educators need to be sensitive to the cultures of others, as well as to how teachers' own cultural background influences their current perspective and practice.
 Mathematics instruction focuses on the individual parts of the whole understanding and, as a result, the contexts presented tend to be compartmentalized and treated discretely.
 This focus on parts may be challenging for students who rely on whole contexts to support understanding.

 Mathematical ideas are valued, viewed, contextualized, and expressed differently by cultures and communities.
 Translation of these mathematical ideas between cultural groups cannot be assumed to be a direct link.
-Consider, for example, the concept of "equal", which is a key understanding in this curriculum.
-The Western understanding of "equal" is 'the same'.
-In many First Nations and Métis communities, however, "equal" is understood as meaning 'for the good of the community'.
 Teachers need to support students in uncovering these differences in ways of knowing and understanding within the mathematics classroom.
 Various ways of knowing need to be celebrated to support the learning of all students.